SatoshiumAI/.github/recognition.md

 # 👤 Primary Builder

 **Christopher D. Burris**
-Founder, architect, and long-term steward of the Satoshium project.
+Founder and primary architect of the Satoshium project.

 Responsible for:
 - vision and direction